Whenever I tell people that I can train them in mind mapping, I get to see strange faces or get awkward silence.

 Source: The Mind Map Book, Tony Buzan

 It is important to know that mind mapping is formalized by Tony Buzan.
 He is not the first person who created the mind mapping structure of working.
-Mind mapping structures were used by many people in history.
+Mind mapping structures were used by many people throughout history.
 Many smart people used it (and probably also many people who are not that famous).

 Tony Buzan did create the system and gave it a name.
 I am sure that when you look back at the way you are taking notes, you used a similar way of working.
-The reason this probably happened to you before is because mind mapping comes very natural to us and our brains.
+The reason this probably happened to you before is that mind mapping comes very naturally to us and our brains.
 The structure of mind maps is something that you see in nature a lot.